Widianne/p1-corsetry/README.md

 These are optional if you have any drawings or diagrams about how the site is intended to look include them here ​
 ### **Color Scheme:**

-​
-Here discuss about the colours you have chosen for the design and the reasoning behind it, make sure to include hash values as well!
-​
-For the page we decided on a black (#000) and red theme (#a red hash i can't remember one) to hark back to the designs of the Sega megadrive which is symbolic of the retro gaming scene blah blah bull shit goes here
-​
+When selecting the colors for the site, it was important to me to convey that this is a slow fashion brand.
+I believe that the dark green creates a calming and reassuring impression for visitors.
+The lighter green provides a nice contrast and offers a glimpse of Ava's personality – she is both fun and professional.
+I aimed to maintain a somewhat minimal color scheme to emphasize that, for the maker, only one thing truly matters here, good corsets.

 ## **Typography**
 ​
 Here is a chance to discuss the fonts used and again why, doesn't need to be crazy detail ​
-* Throughout the page, there are three fonts used:
+* Throughout the page, there are two fonts used:
-  * Oswald - For the title to give it a strong presence.
+  * Roboto Mono - For the body to give it a strong presence and a bit of a old gazette.
-  * DM sans - For all other headings including the navbar.
+  * Playfair Display - For all headings including the navbar to give the site a romatic femme feel.

-  * Open sans - for all content text.
+* They were both selected to complement each other and because they give a good balance between old and modern
+* All fonts were sourced from Google fonts.
 ​
-* DM and Open sans were both selected to complement each other and because they have a soft appearance which I thought best suited to the site
-* All fonts were sourced from Google fonts, as stated in the credits.
-​
 ## **Current Features Common to all pages**
 ​
 #### *Navigation Bar:*
 This is an example of the features section, your going to talk about each section of the page and what it offers for the navbar for example
 ​
-* The user is given links to each section of the page
+* The user is given links to each section of the page in the nav bar, if you click on ex 'Get in touch' you'll get to the form
-* Each option is presented in a way that is always obvious and reable
+* Each option is presented in a way that is always obvious and readable to the user with descriptive titles and corresponding paragraphs, broken up with imagery to give the site some air.
-* on smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience ​
+* on the smallets screen there is drop down menu to ensure mobile users have an optimal experience ​
 #### *features
 ​